OSC/ood-documentation/latest/_sources/tutorials/tutorials-interactive-apps/add-matlab/edit-script-sh.rst.txt

 Use XFCE for the Window Manager
 -------------------------------

-XFCE is OSC's prefered desktop environment for launching VNC applications.
+XFCE is OSC's preferred desktop environment for launching VNC applications.
 The code for starting XFCE in the background looks like this (see highlighted lines 1-20):

     .. code-block:: shell
       :emphasize-lines: 1-20